-Nexus/interest: from free-riding to allocation of responsibility
+4.1 Nexus/interest: from free-riding to allocation of responsibility

 Hard-boiled realists would posit that the taking of state action is a function of the maximization of national welfare, thereby all but closing the door to cosmopolitan action.
 More benign realist types would observe that the likelihood that action is effectively taken in the global interest is higher when a state nexus is present.
 One would be hard-pressed to take issue with the latter position: the presence of a nexus ordinarily points to the presence of an interest of the state, thereby logically rendering the exercise of jurisdiction more likely.
 For instance, it is no surprise that states have exercised port state jurisdiction over discharges (which they are allowed to do under Article 218 UNCLOS), as ports (nexus) belong to coastal states whose own environmental interests may be harmed by discharges in coastal waters (interest).
-Similarly, the EU has wished to regulate emissions from aviation to a from EU aerodromes (nexus), because the EU also suffers from global warming (interest).
+Similarly, the EU has wished to regulate emissions from aviation to or from EU aerodromes (nexus) because the EU also suffers from global warming (interest).

 But somewhat counter-intuitively perhaps, 'nexus' or 'interest' does not necessarily serve to limit cosmopolitan action.
 In fact, using such notions may increase the prevalence of such action, as they go some way to allocate responsibility: they circumscribe and thus define the circle of actors competent to take action.
-If, in contrast, one were to promote a version of nonnexus or non-interest based, universal, cosmopolitan jurisdiction, it is likely that no one would take action at all.
+If, in contrast, one were to promote a version of non-nexus or non-interest based, universal, cosmopolitan jurisdiction, it is likely that no one would take action at all.
 The irony is apparent.
 Such jurisdiction has been designed to address multilateral free-rider behaviour, but comes with its own free-rider problems: making everyone responsible to tackle a problem, may in practice be a recipe for doing nothing.
 Indeed, social psychologists have experimentally proved that group size has an impact on the likelihood that people help others in a state of emergency.254

 The prosecution, or rather non-prosecution, of piracy is instructive in this respect.
-Under international law, any state has to right to arrest and prosecute pirates under the universality principle, for such pirates are considered to be hostes humani generis; they threaten the community of states at large.
+Under international law, any state has the right to arrest and prosecute pirates under the universality principle, for such pirates are considered to be hostes humani generis; they threaten the community of states at large.
 In practice, however, universal jurisdiction over piracy is hardly exercised.
 Even when patrolling vessels, e.g., off the coast of Somalia, come across pirates and arrest them, they are likely not to prosecute them, in particular not if no merchant vessel flying the flag of the intervening state has been attacked or threatened with attack.
 Even when a national interest is involved, patrolling vessels are likely to either release pirates after catching them, or turn them over to another state - notably Kenya, which operates anti-piracy courts sponsored by the international community - rather than to their own prosecutorial authorities.
 This may be so for a variety of reasons.
-Bystander states may not have national laws allowing for piracy prosecution, 255 if they have them, prosecution in the arresting state's own courts may be far too costly, and unsuccessful prosecution may well cause the pirate to seek asylum in the bystander state, which, by virtue of the principle of non-refoulement, may be prevented from sending him back to his home state.
-256 Possibly most importantly, states may just reason that it does not increase national welfare - rather on the contrary - to prosecute a foreign pirate who has hijacked a foreign ship with foreign crew.
-257
+Bystander states may not have national laws allowing for piracy prosecution, 255 if they have them, prosecution in the arresting state's own courts may be far too costly, and unsuccessful prosecution may well cause the pirate to seek asylum in the bystander state, which, by virtue of the principle of non-